Douglas Pharmaceuticals: History

-Douglas Pharmaceuticals began when founder, Graeme Douglas, created a cough syrup called Kofsin, while working as a chemist in Te Atatū, West Auckland.
-As demand for the cough syrup grew, the company contracted manufacturing chemists to maintain enough supply.
-Afterwards, the company began importing niche pharmaceuticals and packaging them at Douglas's chemist shop before distributing them to other pharmacists.
-In the early 1970s, Douglas's chemist shop had over $2 million in revenue when he sold it to focus on the pharmaceutical business.
+Douglas Pharmaceuticals began when founder Graeme Douglas created a cough syrup called Kofsin while working as a chemist in Te Atatū, West Auckland.
+As demand grew, the company contracted manufacturing chemists to maintain supply.
+The company subsequently began importing niche pharmaceuticals, packaging them at Douglas's chemist shop, and distributing them to other pharmacists.

-By the late 80s, Douglas Pharmaceuticals was selling over 40 products and had a revenue of $25 million, which increased in ten years to more than $70 million.
+In the early 1970s, Douglas sold his chemist shop, which had reached over $2 million in revenue, to focus exclusively on the pharmaceutical business.
+By the late 1980s, Douglas Pharmaceuticals sold over 40 products and recorded a revenue of $25 million, which grew to more than $70 million over the following decade.